Betterment Smart Saver Review

 Betterment is an online platform that offers personalized portfolios for you based on your risk objective and time horizon.
 The platform provides many additional features and tools to investors such as tax minimization strategies, auto rebalancing and access to CFP® professionals.
 Betterment’s goal is to have its portfolios align with each investor’s individual goals and investment objectives.

 Betterment is tailored towards passive long term investors.
 If you are a fan of set it and forget it solutions, Betterment should be on your radar.
 In exchange for this full service automated management, Betterment collects an asset management fee of 0.25% or 0.40% depending on what plan you use.

 Investors may have shorter time horizons for certain pots of money.
 For this reason, Betterment offers an alternative to a savings account called Smart Saver.
 Through this investment option, Betterment is offering higher interest rates than most banks with no account minimums.

 Fintechs like Betterment have seriously disrupted the brokerage industry.
 Now, they are shaking up the banks!
 Betterment is now offering a low risk investment option for that extra cash parked in your bank account.

 Importance Of The Emergency Fund

 I want to share with you an excerpt from our free guide to investing in the stock market.
-It is important to understand why we recommend that most people keep some cash on the side for emergency or for a rainy day.
+It is important to understand why we recommend that most people keep some cash on the side for an emergency or for a rainy day.